Discrete Yamabe problem for polyhedral surfaces: Fundamental definitions and results

 \paragraph{Voronoi tessellation} Every piecewise flat surface~$(S,V,d)$ possesses a unique \emph{Voronoi tessellation}.
 For~$p\in S$ let~$d(p,V)$ denote the distance of~$p$ to the set~$V$, and let~$\Gamma_V(p)$ be the set of all geodesics realizing this distance.
 The open 2-, 1- and 0-cells of the Voronoi tessellation of~$(S,V,d)$ are the connected components of

 respectively.
 We denote the closure of the open Voronoi 2-cell containing~$i\in V$ by~$V_i$. \paragraph{Delaunay tessellation and triangulation} \emph{Delaunay tessellation }of a piecewise flat surface is the dual of the Voronoi tessellation.
 A \emph{Delaunay triangulation} arises from the Delaunay tessellation by adding edges to triangulate the non-triangular faces. \\\\ Let~$\Delta$ be a geodesic triangulation of a piecewise flat surface~$(S,V,d)$.
-The edge $ij\in E_\Delta$ is called a \emph{Delaunay edge} if the vertex $l$ of the adjacent triangle~$ijl\in F_\Delta$ is not contained in the interior of the circumcircle of the other adjacent triangle $ijk\in F_\Delta$. \begin{prop} A geodesic triangulation of a piecewise flat surface is Delaunay if and only if each of its edges is Delaunay. \end{prop}

-\paragraph{Discrete metric} Let~$\Delta$ be a triangulation of the marked surface~$(S,V)$. \begin{definition} A \textbf{discrete metric} on~$(S, V, \Delta)$ is a function such that for every triangle $ijk\in F_\Delta$, the (sharp) triangle inequalities are satisfied.
+The edge $ij\in E_\Delta$ is called a \emph{Delaunay edge} if the vertex $l$ of the adjacent triangle~$ijl\in F_\Delta$ is not contained in the interior of the circumcircle of the other adjacent triangle $ijk\in F_\Delta$. \begin{proposition2} A geodesic triangulation of a piecewise flat surface is Delaunay if and only if each of its edges is Delaunay. \end{proposition2} For proof see for example \cite[Proposition 10]{bosa2}. \paragraph{Discrete metric} Let~$\Delta$ be a triangulation of the marked surface~$(S,V)$. \begin{definition2} A \textbf{discrete metric} on~$(S, V, \Delta)$ is a function such that for every triangle $ijk\in F_\Delta$, the (sharp) triangle inequalities are satisfied.
 That is,

 The logarithm of the discrete metric~$\ell$,